phillippa powell, od advisor, chorus

 We’ve also been reviewing the Wellbeing Support Model for Chorus.
 This model includes the different levels of support we provide to our people from peer-to-peer and support through our People Leaders, to the external support partners available to assist with Bullying, Harassment & Discrimination (BHD), Domestic Violence (DV) and Mental Health (MH) and change.
 As a result of the review, we’re working on implementing the following changes to improve Wellbeing Support at Chorus:

 - Exec Sponsor – one of Mental Fitness and one for BHD

 - Chorus Confidants – we’re expanding the scope of the Chorus Confidant role, which was originally for BHD, to include guidance for Mental Health and Domestic Violence concerns

 - Training – Upskilling our Confidants, P&C Team and PL Community on BHD, MH and DV

 - BHD Policy and Guidelines – refreshed to make it as simple as possible to report and deal with BHD concerns

 - Engagement Survey – we’ve included a BHD question to our engagement survey to add another level of data in our BHD reporting.

 What do you enjoy about working with us and our approach?

-I’ve been very fortunate to be a member of ROW Gold and the ROW crew this year and what I love about Sarah and the ROW approach is the passion and inclusivity.
+I’ve been very fortunate to be a member of ROW Gold and what I love about Sarah and the ROW approach is the passion and inclusivity.
 Sarah is extremely generous with her time and so willing to share her knowledge.
 She’s leading the revolution and influencing many wellbeing leaders and champions to drive change in the corporate wellbeing space and create healthier workplaces around the globe.